yuknak/antenna/README.md

 ```
 sudo service mysql restart
 sudo service mysql status
+# By service mysql status, you may check all the encoding are UTF8.
+# but can also in sudo mysql command, show variables like '%char%';
 ```
-Check all encoding are UTF8.

-Create ror mysql user by doing sudo mysql.
+You have to create 'ror' local mysql user by doing sudo mysql.
 ```
 CREATE USER 'ror'@'localhost' IDENTIFIED BY 'ror';
 GRANT ALL ON *.* TO 'ror'@'localhost';